camalot/chatbot-medaloverlay/ReadMe.md

 [![](https://i.imgur.com/YKIGYDul.png)](https://i.imgur.com/YKIGYDu.png)

-## OBS / SLOBS
+## OVERLAY SETUP IN OBS / SLOBS

 - Add a new `Browser Source` in OBS / SLOBS
 [![](https://i.imgur.com/TAMQkeql.png)](https://i.imgur.com/TAMQkeq.png)
-- Set as a `Local File` and choose the `Overlay.html` in the `Medal Overlay` script directory.
+- Set as a `Local File` and choose the `overlay.html` in the `Medal Overlay` script directory.
 You can easily get to the script directory location from right clicking on `Medal Overlay` and choose `Open Script Folder`.
 - Set the `width` and `height` to the resolution of your `Base (Canvas) Resolution`.
 - Add any additional custom CSS that you would like to add.
 - Check both `Shutdown source when not visible` and `Refresh browser when scene becomes active`.
 [![](https://i.imgur.com/nouqPh0l.png)](https://i.imgur.com/nouqPh0.png)

+## RECENT CLIPS SETUP IN OBS / SLOBS
+See Above for sample images on these steps.

+- Add a new `Browser Source` in OBS / SLOBS
+- Set as a `Local File` and choose the `recents.html` in the `Medal Overlay` script directory.
+You can easily get to the script directory location from right clicking on `Medal Overlay` and choose `Open Script Folder`.
+- Set the `height` and `width` to the size you would like the video to be on your scene.
+- Add any additional custom CSS that you would like to add.
+- Check both `Shutdown source when not visible` and `Refresh browser when scene becomes active`.

 ## CUSTOM CSS